drwhut/decision/developer/_sources/the_stages_of_compilation/code_generation.rst.txt

 loops.

-When getting output from an execution node, the generator will copy the output into another register to preserve the original value.
+When getting output from an execution node, the generator will copy the output onto the top of the stack in order to preserve the original value.

 Non-Execution Nodes
 ===================